-Recently, Procurify’s Director of Marketing Communications (virtually) sat down with two veteran Charter School executives in a fireside chat.
+Procurify sat down with two veteran charter school executives in a fireside chat.
 At the event, they shared their experience on managing multiple campuses, working with governing boards, and modernizing outdated back-office procedures.
 They also explain how to use procurement technology to make sure every dollar goes towards bettering the educational experience for your school and your students.

 Here are the key takeaways from the event.

 Damon Norris worked in procurement in Fortune 500 companies such as Nestle before starting his career in education.
 His passion for improving processes, operations and cutting costs in schools led him to become a purchasing manager at Legacy Traditional Schools.
 Today, he is the Director of Memberships at the Arizona Charter School Association.